Karen Dennis stops fighting against cancer and starts healing.

 Practicing the art of surrender

-Just to clarify that statement, turning your problems over to God does not mean that you are sitting around waiting for God to heal you.
-Instead it means that you begin to use your God-given tools to explore all aspects of healing and begin to formulate and implement a plan, or sometimes is might mean being open to receiving unexpected gifts.
+Just to clarify, turning your problems over to God does not mean that you are sitting around waiting for God to heal you.
+Instead it means being open to receiving unexpected gifts from the universe.
 I have heard several stories from people who were handed a book on alternative healing during this time of surrender, and this opened up a whole new world of healing that they were completely unaware of.
-They could have ignored this unexpected gift, but instead they chose to explore and learn about how to heal their bodies naturally.
-Surrender is the art of allowing God’s work to unfold, and then following through when that plan eventually reveals itself.
+They could have ignored this unexpected gift, but instead they chose to explore it further.
+So surrender is the art of allowing God’s work to unfold and following through with action when that plan reveals itself.

 The act of surrender allowed Karen the ability to find joy and peace in her life and to stop fighting the things that she had very little control over, and as she states above, “I had no idea it would help in my healing, but it did.”
 Karen stated that she discussed nutrition and mediation in her classes, so perhaps these were some of the tools that she began exploring and implementing as part of her own healing plan.